Jairamdas Daulatram: Freedom struggle

 Daulatram became an activist in the Home Rule Movement led by Annie Besant and Muhammad Ali Jinnah, demanding "Home Rule", or self-government and Dominion status for India within the British Empire.
 He also joined the Indian National Congress, which was the largest Indian political organisation.
 Daulatram was deeply influenced by the philosophy of Mahatma Gandhi, which advocated simple living, and a struggle for independence through ahimsa (non-violence) and satyagraha. perhaps Gandhi's sweetest relations were with Daulatram.
 At the Amritsar session of the Congress, 1919, acute differences had arisen on the reforms resolution between Gandhiji on the one hand and Tilak, C.R.
 Das and Mohammed Ali on the other.
-Recalled Gandhiji years later: ``Jairamdas, that cool-headed Sindhi, came to the rescue.
+Recalled Gandhiji years later: "Jairamdas, that cool-headed Sindhi, came to the rescue.
 He passed me a slip containing a suggestion and pleading for a compromise.
 I hardly knew him.
-Something in his eyes and face captivated me. l read the suggestion.
+Something in his eyes and face captivated me.
+I read the suggestion.
 It was good.
 I passed it on to Deshbandhu.
-"Yes, if my party Will accept it" was his response.
-Lokmanya said, "I don't want to see it.
+'Yes, if my party Will accept it' was his response.
+Lokmanya said, 'I don't want to see it.
 If Das has approved, it is good enough for me.'
 Malaviya (who was presiding anxiously) overheard it, snatched the paper from my hands and, amid deafening cheers, announced that a compromise had been arrived at."

 When Gandhi was launching the Salt March in 1930, he wrote to Daulatram, who was then member of the Bombay Legislative Council: "I have taken charge of the Committee for Boycott of Foreign Cloth.
 I must have a whole-time secretary, if that thing is to work.
 And I can think of nobody so suitable like you."
 Daulatram immediately resigned his seat, took up the new charge, and made a tremendous success of the boycott of foreign cloth.

 Daulatram participated in the Non-cooperation movement (1920–1922), agitating against British rule through non-violent civil disobedience.
 Daulatram rose in the ranks of the Congress and became one of its foremost leaders from Sindh.
 He was a leading activist in the Salt March (1930–31) and the Quit India movement (1942–45), being imprisoned by British authorities.
 Daulatram was shot and wounded in the thigh when police opened fire on street protesters agitating outside a magistrate's court in Karachi in 1930.